b-like-bahar/b-like-bahar/README.md

 - 🔭 I’m currently working on my internship project **Deepflow**

-- 🌱 I’m currently learning about **Data Structures and Algorithms and React Native**
+- 🌱 I’m currently learning about **React Native, Data Structures and Algorithms**

 - ⚡ Fun fact about me **I’ve rewatched The Office so many times, I can probably quote every line before it happens!**